“People do not fucking change!”

 GM: “Body disposal?”
 He grimaces.
 “Yeah.
 Coco went over it.
 Cut them into pieces.
 Smuggle them out.
 Weigh them down and dump them in the Mississippi.”

 “The water’s incredibly dirty and the current is fast-flowing.
-They’ll be out in the Gulf of Mexico soon.”
+Pretty unlikely to get spotted before they’re carried out to the Gulf of Mexico.”

-“Or just take a boat out to the Gulf, actually, and dump them from there.”
+“Or just take a boat out to the Gulf, actually, and dump them there.”